Old Dominion University

-Old Dominion University is classified among "R1: Doctoral Universities – Very high research activity".
-According to the National Science Foundation, ODU spent $60.3 million on research and development in 2018.
-It contributes nearly $2 billion annually in economic impact to the regional economy.
+Old Dominion University (ODU) is a public research university in Norfolk, Virginia, United States.
+Established in 1930 as the two-year Norfolk Division of the College of William & Mary, the school became an independent college in 1962 and attained university status in 1969.
+In 2023, it had an enrollment of 23,494 students, and its main campus covers 250 acres.

-The university offers 168 undergraduate and graduate degree programs to approximately 24,000 students across seven colleges and three schools.
-Old Dominion University has approximately 124,000 alumni in all 50 states and 67 countries.
-Old Dominion University derives its name from one of Virginia's state nicknames, "The Old Dominion", given to the state by King Charles II of England for remaining loyal to the crown during the English Civil War.
+The university's name is derived from one of Virginia's state nicknames, "The Old Dominion", given by King Charles II of England in recognition of its loyalty to the crown during the English Civil War.
+ODU offers 175 undergraduate and graduate degree programs from seven colleges and three schools.
+It has a Carnegie Classification of "R1: Doctoral Universities – Very high research activity" with "Higher Access, Medium Earnings".
+Old Dominion has approximately 165,000 alumni in all 50 states and 67 countries.

 History

 Old Dominion University was founded in 1930 as a Norfolk extension of the College of William and Mary.
 This branch was envisioned by administrators and officials such as Robert M. Hughes, a member of the Board of Visitors of William and Mary from 1893 to 1917, and J. A. C. Chandler, the eighteenth president of that school.
 In 1924 after becoming the director of the William and Mary extension in Norfolk, Joseph Healy began organizing classes and finding locations for faculty and staff.
 Due to his work, along with that of Robert M. Hughes, J. A. C. Chandler, and A. H. Foreman, a two-year branch division was established on March 13, 1930.
 On September 12, 1930, the Norfolk Division of the College of William and Mary held its first class with 206 students (125 men and 81 women) in the old Larchmont School building, an unused elementary school on Hampton Boulevard.
 On September 3, 1930, H. Edgar Timmerman became the Division's first director.

-"The Division", as it was often called, started out in the old Larchmont School building and allowed people with fewer financial assets to attend a school of higher education for two years.
+"The Division", as it was often called, started in the old Larchmont School building and allowed people with fewer financial assets to attend a school of higher education for two years.
 Tuition for the first year was US$50.
 The following September, Virginia Polytechnic Institute, more commonly known as Virginia Tech, also began offering classes at "The Division.", expanding course offerings to teachers and engineers.
 Created as it was in the first year of the Great Depression, the college benefited from federal funding as part of President Franklin D. Roosevelt's New Deal.
 The Public Works Administration provided funds for the Administration Building, now Rollins Hall, and Foreman Field, named after A. H. Foreman, an early proponent of the college.
 The college grew south along Hampton Boulevard, turning an empty field into a sprawling campus.